tljm/jpp/README.rst

 #.
 (Normal) tags, for example ``@@X-substance``.

 Please note, that dates are always written as YYYYMMDD.

+Support for additional Time tag, i.e. ``@@10:15``, is foreseen for the next release.
+Support for inline tags is not scheduled yet.

 Normal tags can be joined.
 If particular note is related with *X-substance* development and *IT* work, it can be annotated with two tags::